1887

 Guidelines for responsible antibiotic use

-• Minimize the selection of resistant veterinary pathogens (and therefore safeguard animal health)
+• Minimize the selection of resistant veterinary pathogens to safeguard animal health

-• Minimize possible resistance transfer to human pathogens
+• Minimize possible transfer of resistance determinants to human pathogens

 • Retain the right to prescribe certain antibiotics.

-Following these guidelines will help to maximize therapeutic success of antibacterial agents while at the same time minimizing the development of antibiotic resistance, thereby safeguarding antimicrobials for future veterinary and human use.
-These guidelines should be read in conjunction with the individual drug monographs, updated BSAVA Guide to the Use of Veterinary Medicines and the PROTECT ME guidance.
+Following these guidelines will help to maximize therapeutic success of antibacterial agents while minimizing the development of antibiotic resistance, conserving antimicrobials for future veterinary and human use.
+Individual drug monographs for all antimicrobials should be read in conjunctio with updated and the guidance (www.bsavalibrary.com).

 Following the PROTECT ME guidance can help reduce resistance: